This syllabus is still work in progress.

-Participation and upward trajectories: I reserve the right to “bump up” the grades of students that distinguished themselves in participation in the lectures, sections, or on the discussion board.
+Bumping up: I reserve the right to “bump up” the grades of students that particularly distinguished themselves in the lectures, sections, or on the discussion board.
 (Anonymous postings don’t count for the latter! even though it’s possible to get statistics of them, we judge quality, not quantity.)
-In addition, I might “bump up” the grade of students that have shown significant upward trajectory in their grades for the exam.
+In addition, I might “bump up” the grade of students that have shown significant upward trajectory in their grades throughout the term.

-Bonus points: Most assignments in this course, including the psets, midterms and finals, will have points that sum up to more than 100.
+Bonus points: Many assignments in this course, including the psets, midterms and finals, will have points that sum up to more than 100.
 At the end of the course, your score in each component will be obtained by taking the average score and capping it at 100.
-Thus, if your average pset score is 100 or 120, both will be considered “perfect pset grades” and will have the same effect on your final score.
-In practice these “bonus” points that you don’t have to worry about making a silly mistake or not getting all question and that it is much better for your grade to solve 80% of the pset questions on your own, than to solve 100% of them based on someone else’s help.
-The final grade will be the same in both cases, but in the first case you will be in much better shape for the midterms and final.
+Thus, if your average pset score is 100 or 120, both will be considered “perfect pset grades” and will have the same effect on your course score.
+In practice these “bonus” points that you don’t have to worry about making a silly mistake or not getting all question and that it is much better for both your learning and your grade to solve 80% of the pset questions on your own, than to solve 100% of them based on someone else’s help.
+The homework component in your course grade will be the same in both cases, but in the first case you will be in much better shape for the midterms and final.